leapfrogtechnology/async-store/README.md

       console.log('Value of bar: ', store.get('bar'));
     })
     .then(() => {
-      // Store value is available at the end of the promise chain. console.log('Value of foo: ', store.get('foo'));
+      console.log('Value of foo: ', store.get('foo'));
     })
     .then(() => {
-      // Store value is available at the end of the promise chain. console.log('Value of bar: ', store.get('bar'));
+      console.log('Value of bar: ', store.get('bar'));
     });
 }